Where to eat in Paris

 It is not easy to find good restaurants in Paris.
 There are a lot of tourist traps unfortunately.
 The big mistake is not researching good restaurants: we love to use TripAdvisor, posts from fellow travel bloggers and Instagram.
 A nice feature of TripAdvisor is that you can book a table in advance for a large number of restaurants in Paris.
 Although this was not always necessary, we wanted to be on the safe side.

 Walking around Paris, you will see a patisserie almost everywhere: they sell the most delicious cakes, cookies and tarts.
 And let us not forget fluffy croissants.
 Make sure to visit the best patisseries in Paris.
+But pastries is not all there is to eat: there are so many yummy foods to try in Paris.

 Here are the restaurants we had lunch or dinner during our stays in Paris.